TABLE OF CONTENTS

 - Electrical cables can be run underneath homes, up the walls, or inside attics if need be.

 - The room should be secure and discreet.
 It should not be easily identified by smells, sounds, or light.
 It is a good idea to keep the grow hidden and out of reach from visitors and possible intruders into your home.

 - The suggested amount of space in a grow room is 25 square feet of space per light (5ft by 5 ft.).
 It is important to leave enough room so you can easily get to the plants without damaging them.

 - Try to figure out how many plants you want to grow before you start.
 (This of course is dependent on the laws where you live, the number of light and wattage that you have, and the amount of cannabis you are trying to yield.

 - It is important to remember that all the equipment does make noises, and it does give off a strong smell if you are growing some nice quality cannabis plants.
 It is recommended to use a “Charcoal Filter Can Fan” to assist with smells and air.

-- To help maximize the lighting source in the grow room, it is recommended to use a flat white paint or Mylar to cover the walls which can act as a reflective material and help the light reach all the angles in the room so the plants get light from more than just straight down from the bulbs.
+- To help maximize the lighting source in the grow room, it is recommended to use a flat white paint or Mylar to cover the walls.
+This can act as a reflective material and help the light reach all the angles in the room so the plants get light from more than just straight down from the bulbs.

-Anyone interested in learning how to grow weed should consider first enrolling at the best cannabis college and ultimate cannabis training destination.
+Anyone interested in learning how to grow weed should consider enrolling in the best cannabis college to receive their cannabis training certification.